dgm3333/HRM/docs/hrmCoder_gui_quickstart.md

 # HRM Coder GUI Quickstart

 This stub GUI exposes a FastAPI backend for managing training and evaluation runs.
+Before launching, optional `scripts/sandbox_smoke.py` can be used to ensure the isolate or gVisor sandbox is available for code execution.

 ## Running the server